cillian-osullivan/globenew/doc/build-openbsd.md

 #### GUI Dependencies
 ###### Qt5

-Particl Core includes a GUI built with the cross-platform Qt Framework.
+Globe Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, Qt 5 is required.

 ```bash
 pkg_add qt5
 ```

-## Building Particl Core
+## Building Globe Core

 **Important**: Use `gmake` (the non-GNU `make` will exit with an error).